-with the support of MiBACT, Regione Emilia Romagna
+with the support of MiBAC, Regione Emilia Romagna and Fondation Ernst Göhner

-The idea of a new start, even without a precise destination, opposed to the requests of “brilliant” performance and hyper-efficiency imposed to the new generations, seems to us like a new way to get back on the table some old-fashioned attitudes, like wasting time and getting on the way, wandering around marginal and unexplored areas to start again – always with some music kicking in the ears!
+The idea of a new start, even without a precise destination, opposed to the requests of “brilliant” performance and hyper-efficiency imposed to the new generations, seems to us like a new way to get back on the table some old-fashioned attitudes, like wasting time and getting on the way, wandering around marginal and unexplored areas precisely to start again

-We choose to give a decidedly musical mark to this new show-collective adventure because music often works as an effective predicting agent of greater changes, with respect to the fateful question which grips new generations at the end of a study course: What next?
+We choose to give a musical mark to this new show-collective adventure, because music often works as an effective predicting agent of greater changes, even with respect to the fateful question which grips new generations at the end of a study course: What next?

-Rip it up and start again (which could be a good answer) is also the title of a book by Simon Reynolds, about the musical phenomenon of Post-punk in the beginning of the 80s, the years of a generation which made an extreme, brilliant attempt at a political and artistic resurrection.
-In this project, we restart from here, especially because the 15 actors were all born in the 90s, when Kurt Cobain sent out his last cry of alarm before committing suicide, confronting the evidence that everything had been absorbed – subsumed – by the “capitalist realism” (Mark Fisher, 2009), describing a “generation whose every move was anticipated, tracked, bought and sold before it had even happened”.
-Is it really so?
+Rip it up and start again (which could be a good answer) is also the title chosen by Simon Reynolds for a recent book on the Post-punk of the beginning of the 80s, the years of a generation which made an extreme, brilliant attempt at a political and artistic resurrection.
+In this project, we restart from here, especially because the 15 actors were all born in the 90s, in a “generation whose every move was anticipated, tracked, bought and sold before it had even happened” (Mark Fisher).

 In the aughts, the future we were expecting in the cultural sector has certainly not started, but we rather saw the rise of various forms of “retro-mania”, in the political sector and, once more, in the artistic-musical one: the more or less successful reunions, the cover bands, the coming back of vinyl and cassette tapes, contributed to the creation of a scenario where even the new characters look like a patchwork of previous phenomena.
-After all, nothing is made from scratch, and references are inevitable when one starts… but, together with the denunciation of a future that has not happened, or that is slowly being shred, it is necessary to ask a question which still stands with no answer: will we continue to live oppressed by nostalgia or does this historical phase carry at its core the desire of the Future shock to imagine irreducibly alien alternatives, even utopic-sci-fi alternatives, to the ruling neoliberalism of the No Alternative?
+Rip it up and start again aims at making known the utopian impulses of this movement of youths, who at the time were exactly the same age as the students of La Manufacture, to contrast the fear towards the future fed by the media and the renunciative spirit instilled by the very school system, increasingly privatized.
+The confrontation with the Post-punk is almost a punch in the face and an invitation to start running forward, even without an established direction, and imagine irreducibly alien alternatives to the ruling neoliberism of the No Alternative.

 What happens if the youngsters are no longer capable of producing surprises?
 (Mark Fisher)

-Let’s then look to those years, to the forms of payback in the arts, so that they can be motors of ideas about the Do it yourself! (which is the soul of Post-punk ethics).
+We therefore look at those years, at the forms of fightback in the artistic field so that they can be engines for ideas about the Do it yourself, which is the soul of the Post-punk ethics.

-Even at that time, the supremacy of goods was not challenged, but it was critically re-read and re-interpreted to intervene on the phases of the productive process itself.
+Even then, the supremacy of goods was not challenged anymore, but it was critically re-read and re-interpreted to intervene on the very phases of the productive process.
 The Clash’s slogan was precisely “You can do it too!”.
-What’s different is that now the web allows this to be actually done everywhere and at zero cost, but in the isolation of one’s bedroom in front of a live web-cam, while back then you had to get out of home, find a dump to meet, rehearse, create a graphic and maybe print out a fanzine… get moving and stand on your own two feet.
+The difference is that now the web allows this to be actually done everywhere and at zero cost, but in the isolation of one’s bedroom in front of a live web-cam, while back then you had to get out of home, find a dump to meet, rehearse, create a graphic and maybe print out a fanzine… get moving and stand on your own two feet.